PeizhiYan/mediapipe-blendshapes-to-flame/README.md

 This can be used to drive the FLAME mesh using Mediapipe in **real-time**.

+> [!NOTE]
+> I used FLAME 2020 in this project, to use my mappings, please ensure that you are using FLAME 2020.

 **Updates**:
 - March 21, 2025: Use all 100 FLAME expression coefficients, instead of the first 50 coefficients.